AnuLikhithaImmadisetty/FinacPlus-FullStack/README.md

-# FinacPlus Full-Stack Assignment
+# FinacPlusAuth User Registration System - Full Stack

-This README provides a step-by-step guide to set up and running the FinacPlus Full-Stack Assignment project locally.
+This README provides a step-by-step guide to set up and running the FinacPlusAuth User Registration System Full-Stack project locally.

 ## Table of Contents
 - Prerequisites